loomnetwork/transfer-gateway-example/AddingAssets.md

 ```
 which is part of the `ERC721` standard.
 So all this is just layers of indirection around transferring a token between contracts.
 Which, [as you can see here](https://loomx.io/developers/docs/en/transfer-gateway.html#overview) facilitates a transfer to the Gateway contract.

-And bingo, your UI will update because in `dappchain_tokens` the code starts by checking the `cardBalance`, then, if it's above 0, fills out `cardIds` like so:
+And bingo, your UI will update because in `dappchain_tokens` the code starts by checking the `cardBalance`, then, if it's greater than 0, populates `cardIds` like so:

 ```
 cardIds = await this.props.dcCardManager.getTokensCardsOfUserAsync(account, cardBalance)